Jaz-O: 1990: To Your Soul

 Jaz-O released his second album To Your Soul on July 16, 1990.
 Despite the album not reaching the Billboard charts, its two singles, "The Originators" and "A Groove (This Is What U Rap 2)", peaked at No. 13 and No. 18, respectively, on the Hot Rap Songs chart.
 Similar to his debut album, Jay-Z was the only guest, being featured on two songs.

 1991–1996: Production work behind the scenes

-Sometime after the album was released, Jaz-O was dropped from his record label and began to spend time working behind the scenes as a producer.
-At some point, Jaz-O connected with The Lox, and produced a demo tape for the group, which would become instrumental to the start of their successful career.
-Fellow Yonkers native Mary J. Blige, would receive the tape from a cousin who did music with the trio.
+Sometime after releasing his debut EP Ya Don't Stop in 1991, Jaz-O was dropped from EMI and began to spend time working behind the scenes as a producer.
+At some point, Jaz-O connected with The Lox, and produced I Got The Power for the group's demo tape, which was instrumental to the start of their successful career: Fellow Yonkers native Mary J. Blige, would receive the tape from a cousin who did music with the trio.
 Becoming a supporter of the group, Blige would pass the demo tape on to Bad Boy CEO Sean "Puffy" Combs while on a tour with Jodeci.
-Liking what he heard, Puff shortly signed The Lox to a deal.
+Liking what he heard, Puff shortly signed The Lox to a deal and added I Got The Power to his debut No Way Out.